Gettysburg Reading Recommendations

 Catton, Bruce.
-Gettysburg: The Final Fury.
+Gettysburg: The Final Fury (paid link).
 New York: Random House, 1974.
 Catton’s short but classic telling of the Battle of Gettysburg is one of my favorites.
 It is fast-moving and clear for the general reader.

-Coddington, Edwin B..
-The Gettysburg Campaign: A Study in Command.
+Coddington, Edwin B. The Gettysburg Campaign: A Study in Command (paid link).
 New York: Simon & Schuster, 1968.
 This big, dense book is widely recognized as a “must have” military history on the Battle of Gettysburg.

-Gottfried, Bradley M..
-The Brigades of Gettysburg.
+Gottfried, Bradley M. The Brigades of Gettysburg (paid link).
 New York: Skyhorse Publishing, 2012.
 I recommend Gottfried’s book for students who want to study the Battle of Gettysburg from the perspective of a particular brigade or set of brigades.
 Each sub-chapter in Gottfried’s book focuses on the battlefield actions of a brigade and its associated regiments.

-Gottfried, Bradley M..
-The Maps of Gettysburg.
+Gottfried, Bradley M. The Maps of Gettysburg (paid link).
 New York: Savas Beatie, 2010.
 For students who want to understand Gettysburg’s battlefield actions at the regiment-level, Gottfried’s book is my favorite.
 The maps are colorful and easy to understand.
 The text for each map complements the map in a clear and focused way.

 Kantor, MacKinlay.
-Gettysburg.
+Gettysburg (paid link).
 New York: Landmark Books, 1952, 1980.
 Although written for children who can read at a Grade Six Level, Kantor’s book is an excellent introduction for adults who want to understand the basics of the Battle of Gettysburg before diving into more detailed material.
 Although the language is simple, the presentation is mature.

 Petruzzi, J. David, and Steven A. Stanley.
-The Complete Gettysburg Guide.
+The Complete Gettysburg Guide (paid link).
 New York: Savas Beatie LLC, 2009.
 This is an auto-tour book that extends beyond Gettysburg National Military Park to the town and outlying field hospitals.
 Petruzzi’s book provides a helpful overview of historical sites that are not easily accessible by bicyclists who prefer to avoid major roads.

 Petruzzi, J. David, and Steven A. Stanley.
-The Gettysburg Campaign in Numbers and Losses.
+The Gettysburg Campaign in Numbers and Losses (paid link).
 El Dorado Hills, CA: Savas Beatie LLC, 2012.
 Historians have heated debates over battlefield numbers.
 Although the numbers in this 2012 book might be debated by scholars, the book stands as a valuable reference.
 Its maps, orders of battle, and battlefield event summaries are great resources for history students.

 Symonds, Craig L. and William J. Clipson.
-Gettysburg: A Battlefield Atlas.
+Gettysburg: A Battlefield Atlas (paid link).
 Charleston, SC: The Nautical & Aviation Publishing Company of America, 1992.
-Although an introduction to military tactics at the Battle of Gettysburg, Symonds’ book is detailed than the Pfanz’s introductory book published as part of the National Park Series.
+Although an introduction to military tactics at the Battle of Gettysburg, Symonds’ book is more detailed than Pfanz’s National Park Series book.
 The narrative and maps are clearly connected, which helps to turn a complicated battlefield history into an understandable story.

 Teague, Charles, Compiler.
-Gettysburg by the Numbers.
+Gettysburg by the Numbers (paid link).
 Gettysburg, PA: Adams County Historical Society, 2006.
 This small booklet consists of many lists and interesting facts.
 Want to know how many horses and mules died at the Battle of Gettysburg?
 How about the length in miles of a Union infantry bridge on-the-march?
 This booklet will answer those questions and much, much more.

-Sears, Stephen W..
-Gettysburg.
+Sears, Stephen W. Gettysburg (paid link).
 New York: Houghton Mifflin Company, 2003.
 Sears’ book is regularly listed as an important historical contribution to American Civil War history and the Battle of Gettysburg.
 The book’s main source is the Official Records of the U. S. War Department.
 Sears’ book takes very difficult primary source material and recasts it in readable form for students of history.

-Wittenberg, Eric J..
-Gettysburg’s Forgotten Cavalry Actions.
+Wittenberg, Eric J. Gettysburg’s Forgotten Cavalry Actions (paid link).
 New York: Savas Beatie LLC, 2011.
 Eric Wittenberg is widely known as Gettysburg’s expert on cavalry.
 If you want to expand your knowledge to cover a more complete military history, you might consider reading this book on Farnsworth’s Charge, South Cavalry Field, and the Battle of Fairfield.